-$^{9}$ As discussed above, each of the 633 t-tests has specific degrees of freedom.
+9. As discussed above, each of the 633 t-tests has its specific degree of freedom.
 We depict visually the average width of the 90% confidence interval (2.36).

-&lt;sup>10We observe modest decrease in the positive selection of experimentation sites over years, suggesting potential learning and adjusting by the central government.
-Appendix Figure A.9 plots the overall share of positively selected experiments over the four decades since 1980, and Appendix Table A.2 presents regression results on the time trend in experimentation's positive selection, among all experiments and ministry-by-ministry.
+10. We observe modest decrease in the positive selection of experimentation sites over the years, suggesting potential learning and adjusting by the central government.
+Appendix Figure A.9 plots the overall share of positively selected experiments over the four decades since 1980, and Appendix Table A.2 presents regression results on the time trend in experimentation's positive selection, for all experiments and separately